pfheatwole/thesis/source/demonstration.rst

 ..
 Geometric torsion (theta)

-After the relatively straightforward process of positioning the section comes the more difficult task of estimating their orientation.
+After the relatively straightforward process of positioning the sections is the more difficult task of estimating their orientation.
 In the :ref:`simplified model <foil_geometry:Simplified model>` section roll is defined by the curvature of the :math:`yz`-curve and the section yaw is defined as zero, but the section pitch :math:`\theta(s)` (or *geometric torsion*) can be difficult to measure.
-Most parafoils benefit from a small amount of increasing geometric torsion towards the wing tips (or *washin*), and a conservative guess of 4 degrees at the wingtip should be reasonably accurate.
-[[FIXME: how does the torsion develop?
-Most designs assume linear, but I use a polynomial.]]
+Most parafoils benefit from a small amount of increasing geometric torsion towards the wing tips (or *washin*), and a conservative guess of `4` degrees at the wingtip should be reasonably accurate. [[FIXME: how does the torsion develop?
+Most designs assume linear, but I use a :ref:`polynomial

-..
-FIXME: what's the DISTRIBUTION for the Hook 3?
-No way to confirm?
-The angles are small and difficult to measure from a wing on the ground.
+<derivations:Polynomial torsion>` model.]]

 [[FIXME: sanity check the inflated chord surface.
 Span, area, AR.]]

 ..
 Section profiles

+.. rubric:: Profiles

 After the section layout (scale, position, and orientation) is complete, each section must be assigned an airfoil.